lahrry/Git-Instruction/Lap Report 3 assignment.md

 <br>You found all the files that contains "Chris"!
 Congrats!!
 ###### According to ChatGPT,
-<br>In summary, the `grep -l` command is a powerful tool that can be used to quickly identify files that match a specific pattern or regular expression, and can be beneficial in a variety of scenarios, including data analysis, automation, filtering, and debugging.
+In summary, the `grep -l` command is a powerful tool that can be used to quickly identify files that match a specific pattern or regular expression, and can be beneficial in a variety of scenarios, including data analysis, automation, filtering, and debugging.

 ## Step 6: Fourth grep command option